-If you want to keep these bars refined sugar-free but can’t find store-bought jam that fits the bill, you can try using my four-ingredient Raspberry Chia Jam or even something like my three-ingredient Berry Compote.
+If you want to keep these bars refined sugar-free but can’t find store-bought jam that fits the bill, you can try using my three-ingredient Berry Compote.

 To make these bars, start by pulverizing the rolled oats in your food processor until they turn into a fine flour.
 This should only take 1-2 minutes with a high-powered food processor.
 If you’re using store-bought oat flour, skip this step.

 If your Medjool dates aren’t very soft, soak them in hot water for 5 minutes, then drain well and pat dry.
 If using Deglet dates, be sure to soak for a bit longer (15-20 minutes).

 Then add in the dates, peanut butter, maple syrup, vanilla, and salt and pulse together until a sticky dough comes together

 Transfer the dough to a parchment paper-lined loaf pan, using your fingers to smush it into every corner.
 If you don’t have a loaf pan, you can also use a similar-sized Tupperware or glass storage container.
 If you only have a square baking pan, you can use that too, but the bars won’t be as tall/thick as they are in these photos.